rogiervandergeer/pydargs/README.md

 - A union of multiple dataclasses, that in turn contain fields of supported types, which will be parsed in [Subparsers](#subparsers).

+## Overriding defaults from a file

+Pydargs can also consume values from a JSON- or YAML-formatted file.
+To enable this, pass `load_from_file=True` to the `parse` function, which will add a `--file` command line argument.
+The values from this file will override the defaults of the dataclass fields.
+Any command line arguments passed will override the defaults provided in the file.

+Note that:
+- Only _defaults_ can be overridden.
+Any dataclass fields without a default must always be provided on the command line.
+- Any extra keys present inside the file but not matching any field in the dataclass will be ignored, and if any are present a warning will be raised.
+- In order to load defaults from a YAML-formatted file, PyYAML has to be installed.
+  To install it with pydargs, run `pip install pydargs[pyyaml]`.
+- The parsed dataclass may not have a field named `file`.

 ## Metadata

 Additional options can be provided to the dataclass field metadata.